Bhagavad Gita Chapter 7 Verse 8 Meaning

 Available in 28 languages

-This verse from Chapter 7 of the Bhagavad Gita highlights a practical insight: I am the flavor in water, O Arjuna; I am the light in the moon and the sun; I am the syllable Om in all the Vedas, sound in the ether and virility in men.
+This verse carries the weight of lived truth.
+I am the flavor in water, O Arjuna; I am the light in the moon and the sun; I am the syllable Om in all the Vedas, sound in the ether and virility in men.
+In the context of the higher and lower natures of the Divine and how to transcend material illusion, these words illuminate the principle of devotion from a perspective that complements the surrounding verses.

 — Explained by the Nitya Team